-There are a limited number of rooms available at the Brentwood Hotel for the event and accommodation will be spread across three venues.
-You will be allocated your room closer to the event.
+There are a limited number of rooms available at the Brentwood Hotel for the event and accommodation maybe spread across two venues.
 Those attendees who have a physical or medical condition will be given rooming priority at the Brentwood Hotel.
-The single room surcharge is $79.50 per night.
+The single room surcharge is $85.00 per night.

 Extra nights will be arranged for attendees only if airline schedules or the distance from their home to their nearest airport makes it necessary to arrive earlier or stay longer.

 All meals are provided at the hotel for the duration of the workshop and seminar.
-You have the choice to opt out of dinner on both Friday and Saturday night when you are completing your online registration.
+You have the choice to opt out of dinner on either Friday or Saturday night when you are completing your online registration.

 If you are required to travel to Wellington the day before or after the event you will be entitled to claim breakfast ($18) and dinner ($45 not including alcohol).

-If you need to leave home early to commence your journey to Wellington, or travelling late on your return, you may claim a meal allowance as above.
+If you need to leave home early to commence your journey to Wellington, or travel late on your return after 7 pm, you may claim a meal allowance as above.
 You will need to get receipts as reimbursements cannot be paid without one.